darya/framework/README.md

 #### Registering services and aliases

-Services can be values, objects, or closures that define how an object is instantiated.
+Services can be values, objects, or closures.

+Closures can be used to define a service using other services in the container.

 You can optionally define aliases for these services after the service definitions themselves.